 Homeschooling

 Homeschooling is an increasingly popular choice in the west, and if you can afford for one parent to stay home, may offer a solution to the problem of high fees.
-Homeschooling is technically illegal in China, but the good news is that law does not apply to children with foreign passports.
+Homeschooling is not recognized in China.

 Guide to Selected Schools